walter426/TelnetToLog/README.rst

 1. Set the IP config in "TelnetToLog.py"
 2. Set commands template in the folder, "template"
-3. Create log folder and "list.txt" in the folder, "log"
+3. Create "log" folder, "list.txt" in the folder, "log". the "list.txt" declares the arguments will be passed into the template, where "CELL" are used in the template to be the argument passed here.
 4. Modify "TelnetToLog_batch.bat" to process the batch DL